vt-bekah/Predicting_Movie_Ratings/README.md

 Highlight key findings from your EDA phase, such as distribution of ratings, budget trends, or any significant patterns observed.

 ## Data Preprocessing:

-### Individual Ratings for Personnel
-To assess the impact of individual personnel (directors, writers, actors) on movie outcomes, Numbers_OMDB_people_ratings.ipynb and IMDB_OMDB_people_ratings.ipynb were used to create and export rating values.
+Preprocessing included:

-We created dictionaries for director, writer, and actor ratings to store instances, total/average values of box office, production budget, metascore, and IMDb rating for each director, writer, and actor.
++ Creating dictionaries for director, writer, and actor ratings to store instances, total/average values of box office, production budget, metascore, and IMDb rating for each director, writer, and actor.
++ Handling the challenge of potential non-movie matches due to shared titles with TV shows or different media types.
++ Cleaning and formatting the data, including consolidating rating categories and converting currency and runtime values.

 ## Visualizations:
 Embed visualizations or link to relevant notebooks showcasing visual explorations of the data and model performance.